disblu/guidelines/android/README.md

 ### 2.3.1 Closing tags

-If the element doesn't have any content,  you must user self closing tags.
+If the element doesn't have any content,  you must use self closing tags.

 good: